Skip to Content

 Reefer trucks have several benefits over conventional trailers.
 They improve fuel economy, minimize road spray, and offer additional stability for drivers during bad weather.
 Additionally, reefer trailers increase overall load value.
 The downside is that reefer loads take longer to pick up and can cause significant downtime.
 But you can avoid this by scheduling time-sensitive loads by appointment with KSM Transportation.
 Their average reefer load wait time is just 57 minutes.
 They also have secured contracts with pharmacies to haul their products and secure high rates.

-READ ALSO: What is Good Mileage For a Diesel Truck?
+READ ALSO: What is a Drop Axle on Truck?

 When it comes to pay, reefer truck drivers make about 3 percent more than their dry van counterparts.
 However, the fuel costs of reefer units are high – up to $4 per gallon on average.
 Although the pay may seem higher, drivers who drive reefers don’t always receive better pay.
 They have to deal with a lot of BS and risk their loads if they are dumb.